How Long Does a Background Check Take for a Government Job? (Federal)

 A person may be disqualified from a government work position if they are not authorized to work in the USA and they are not a legal U.S. citizen.

-How Long Does It Take To Get A Government Job?
+How Long Does It Take To Get a Government Job?

 How long does a government background check take and how long does it take to hear back after a background check?